Site Section Links

 32. Can we agree that it is more difficult to know that which is the right thing to do, than it is to do that which we think is right?

-33. Can we agree that a lie fed to a receptive mind can become a great "truth" to that mind?
+33. Can we agree that healthy skepticism is quite appropriate and a lie fed to a overly receptive mind can become a great "truth" to that mind?

 34. Can we agree to refrain from promoting defeatism in our discussion?